 The Zip Line Option

-Another option you have when you sign up, is to go zip lining at the end.
+Another option I am given when I sign up was to go zip lining at the end.

 I’ve never ridden down a mountain, I’ve never zip lined, and I’m terrified of heights.
 Let’s do it!
 (I was on a face-your-fears kick that day.)